carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 In this course we show several ways of speeding up your program and making it run in parallel.
 We introduce the following modules:

-1. `threading` allows different parts of your program to run concurrently on a single computer (with shared memory)
+1. `threading` allows different parts of your program to run concurrently on a single computer (with shared memory).
-3. `dask` makes scalable parallel computing easy
+3. `dask` makes scalable parallel computing easy.
-4. `numba` speeds up your Python functions by translating them to optimized machine code
+4. `numba` speeds up your Python functions by translating them to optimized machine code.
-5. `memory_profile` monitors memory performance
+5. `memory_profile` monitors memory performance.
-6. `asyncio` Python's native asynchronous programming
+6. `asyncio` Python's native asynchronous programming.

 FIXME: Actually explain functional programming & distributed programming.
 More importantly, we show how to change the design of a program to fit parallel paradigms.
 This